reslp/reproducibility-workshop/day-3/exercise-1-workflows.rst

 .. admonition:: Exercise

    Your task now is to apply this logic and extend your workflow to use parallelization.
 Make sure that you have at least three input directories and then run the workflow in parallel.
+As an extra, can you add another rule to combine all the lower case files into a single output file?

 Many more possibilities
 ~~~~~~~~~~~~~~~~~~~~~~~